 4. Contrast team versus individual performance

-I am writing a thesis for college on the benefits of teams to organisations/ teams V's individuals.
+I am writing a thesis for college on the benefits of teams to organizations/ teams V's individuals.
 I would be grateful if you could advise me on any research, books, articles that compare or contrast teams and individuals.
 Also what topics should I be focusing on.
 Ann (Ireland)

 Lately, it seems that this question has been coming up more and more often and I'm not sure why that's happening.
 Maybe in this era of profit pressure the answer is no longer simply assumed be “team” is always best.
 In any event, I have some thoughts that I'll gladly share with you on the subject:

 In certain instances, individuals are more likely to outperform teams and in other circumstances teams will outperform the individual:

 I think individuals are more effective than teams when performance demands skills or knowledge that is acquired slowly over a lengthy period of time.
 Examples of these situations would include doctors, lawyers, craftsmen, astronauts, leaders, clergymen, or other highly skilled individuals who typically work as solo practitioners.
 There are exceptions to this rule and they apply when they work that must be done is more than the practitioner can handle effectively by themselves.
 Here I'm thinking about instances like heart transplant surgery or groundbreaking class action law suits, which would require "teams" of practitioners to succeed.

 Individuals are "usually" more effective than teams when there is a crisis that requires immediate action and the individual in question has leadership skills.
 This is so because a crisis, by definition, is a high-stakes situation that is expected to get worse if action is not taken quickly.
 Here the individual has the advantage "if" they have the authority to take or order action, or perhaps the courage to exceed their authority.